LanguageMachines/PICCL/README.md

  * ``foliavalidator.nf`` - A simple validation workflow to validate FoLiA documents.
  * ``dbnl.nf`` - A pipeline for linguistic enrichment DBNL corpus data (designed for the Nederlab project, does not use TICCL)

+If you are inside LaMachine, you can invoke these directly.
+If you let Nextflow manage LaMAchine through docker, then you have to invoke them like ``nextflow run LanguageMachines/PICCL/ocr.nf -with-docker proycon/lamachine:piccl-stable``.
+This applies to all examples in this section.

-The workflows can be explicitly invoked through NextFlow as follows (add the ``-with-docker proycon/lamachine`` parameter if you are not already in LaMachine, this applies to all examples in this section), running with the ``--help`` parameter or absence of any parameters will output usage information.
+Running with the ``--help`` parameter or absence of any parameters will output usage information.

-    $ nextflow run LanguageMachines/PICCL/ocr.nf --help
+    $ ocr.nf --help
     --------------------------
     OCR Pipeline
     --------------------------